phanongkumsen-commits/Api/README.md

 2. **Customize the Content**

    - Replace `./img/sia.jpg` with your recipient's photo
-   - Update the name "Sia" throughout the HTML
+   - Update the name "Api" throughout the HTML
    - Modify the birthday message in the text box section
    - Add your own birthday song to `./music/hbd.mpeg`
    - Update custom cursor images in `./img/` if desired